The Shadows Were the Most Influential Band in the Pre Beatle Era

-Like every other kid who was a budding guitarist, The Shadows were by far my biggest influence.
-The Shadows were by far the most influential U.K. group of its kind, in an era dominated by the single artist.
+Like every other kid who was a budding guitarist, The "Shads" were by far my biggest influence.
+They were by far the most influential U.K. group of its kind, in an era dominated by the single artist.
 The original line up of Hank Marvin, (lead guitar) Bruce Welch, (rhythm guitar), Jet Harris (Bass) and Tony Meehan on drums.
 This line up helped turn a generation of 50’s and 60’s kids into homegrown rock and rollers.

 Hanks shiny red Fender on display!

 Aided by Hank Marvin’s shiny red fender guitar, his horn rim glasses and the three step “Shadows Step” the band became a worldwide sensation.
 Originally named “The Drifters” Cliff Richard found them in the Two I’s coffee bar in Soho.
 Changing their name to The Shadows to avoid confusion with the U.S. vocal group, they recorded “Apache” after 2 flop singles.

 “Apache” went to number 1 on the U.K. charts in1960 and was the forerunner of a sting of classic records over many decades.
 The Shadows other number 1 hits included “Kon Tiki”, “Wonderful Land” “Dance On” and “Foot Tapper” all between 1961 and 1963.

 It was a magic moment when I came home from school one day to find the bright red cover of “The Shadow Greatest Hits” waiting for me.
 A reward for not failing grade 7!.

 Yet another publicity session, Bruce, Tony, Jet and Hank.

 Jet Harris and Tony Meehan had departed by 1962 and had a hit of their own “Diamonds” featuring Jet's bass as lead, and a nice drum solo by Tony Meehan.

 John Rostill, 2nd from left, joins the band with Brian Bennett next to him.